8 things you may not know about rabies – but should

 Pamela J. Wilson is a Licensed Veterinary Technician and a Master Certified Health Education Specialist.
 She currently works in Zoonosis Control at the Texas Department of State Health Services (DSHS) in Austin, after working at an animal clinic for many years.
 Additionally, she has been an adjunct instructor for 16 years teaching veterinary medical terminology at Austin Community College and has done veterinary assistant training programs with the Texas Veterinary Medical Association.

 She has published multiple articles on rabies in the Journal of the American Veterinary Medical Association, plus articles on various topics in Texas Veterinarian and Best Friends Magazine.
-Additionally, she wrote the chapter on rabies for the 7th edition of Robinson’s Current Therapy in Equine Medicine, published by Elsevier this year.
-Wilson is also the author of three books about animals, including Puppy Pal Pointers: From the True Tails of Ripple and Jessie, which contains helpful tips for dogs (and cats) of all ages — including a contribution from Dr. Rodney E. Rohde on rabies and zoonotic education.
+Additionally, she co-authored Rabies: Clinical Considerations and Exposure Evaluations (Elsevier, 2019) and wrote the chapter on rabies for the 7th edition of Robinson’s Current Therapy in Equine Medicine (Elsevier 2015) Wilson is also the author of three books about animals, including Puppy Pal Pointers: From the True Tails of Ripple and Jessie, which contains helpful tips for dogs (and cats) of all ages — including a contribution from Dr. Rodney E. Rohde on rabies and zoonotic education.

 Her heart and home have been shared with many beloved dogs and cats.